Death of Jaryd Atadero: Mountain lion

-Although the general consensus of the case is that Jaryd Atadero was killed and eaten by a large animal, presumably a mountain lion, the contention around this theory is strong.
+The general consensus of the case is that Jaryd Atadero was killed and eaten by a large animal, presumably a mountain lion.
+However, there is contention around this theory.
 According to Allyn, experts on big cats in Colorado had told him that a mountain lion would have attacked the boy's stomach first, aiming for the internal organs, yet Jaryd's sweater showed no signs of such an attack.
-Moreover, the boy's trousers were turned inside-out, something that a mountain lion would not have done, and the Tarzan sneakers showed only minimal wear, with no sign whatsoever of having been dragged, indicating that a mountain lion could not have dragged the boy's body all the way up the trail that far into the mountains without destroying the sneakers.
-This being said, mountain lion tracks had been discovered next to Jaryd's tracks in the initial search.
+Moreover, the boy's trousers were turned inside-out, something that a mountain lion would not have done, and the Tarzan sneakers showed only minimal wear, with no sign of having been dragged, indicating that a mountain lion could not have dragged the boy's body all the way up the trail that far into the mountains without destroying the sneakers.
+Authorities located mountain lion tracks next to Jaryd's tracks in the initial search.
 According to Allyn Atadero, "[the search team] found some cougar prints coming down toward his tracks, and where the cougar prints and a little person's prints come together, the child's prints disappear."
 At the time that Allyn had stated this, another initial theory had existed that Jaryd may have slipped and fallen, either getting caught in the rocky terrain and dying from exposure or dying from the fall.
 This theory has been largely ruled out, although not completely considered implausible by authorities.